scellecs/morpeh/README.md

 }
 ```

-The initializer or system needs to mark the stash as disposable.
+An initializer or a system needs to mark the stash as disposable.
 For example:

 ```c#
 public class PlayerViewDisposeInitializer : IInitializer {